Contractor reviewing project financing on a construction site

 Working Capital

-Together, you never wait for a client to pay before you can take on the next job
+You never wait for a client to pay before you can take on the next job.

 Real Example